-The OPR has complied with the requirements of the Code of Practice for the Governance of State Bodies, as published by the Department of Public Expenditure and Reform in August 2016, with the following exceptions:
+In line with the Oversight Agreement between the OPR and the Department of Housing, Local Government and Heritage, the OPR has complied with the requirements of the Code of Practice for the Governance of State Bodies, as published by the Department of Public Expenditure and Reform in August 2016, with the following exceptions:

 • Provisions in relation to role of the Board, role of the Chairperson and role of Board members: The stewardship structure of the OPR is atypical.
 There is no Board structure.
 The Planning Regulator undertakes the collective role of a Board.
-Therefore, in addition to performing his duties as a "Board", the Planning Regulator also performs executive functions.
+Therefore, in addition to performing his duties as a Board, the Planning Regulator also performs executive functions.

-Will Core
+Will Lise